 Where do I find information about all doctorate studies at the academy?

 About the Application Process:

 How do I apply?

 Please click here for information on the application procedure.

-- The program is particularly interested in participants, who have already acquired experiences as practitioners.
+- The program is particularly interested in participants who have already acquired experience as practitioners.
 We generally consider it to be of some advantage if you finished your studies already a while ago and had the chance to work in fields outside of the academic environment in which you studied.